 Many thanks to my Mom for the recipe!

 This article was posted on Monday, December 8th, 2008 at 2:13 pm and is filed under Cabbage, Cole Slaw Recipe, Countries & Cultures, Food & Nutrition, Food and Nutrition, Mama Lisa, Organic Food, Parenting, Recipes of the World, Salads, USA, Vegetables.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.